chrisdodds/blog/src/content/blog/learning-about-publishing.md

 * Modern literary fiction (which I've been reading more of) seems to be 90% navel-gazey MFA nonsense written to impress other people with MFAs.
 Clever for the sake of clever is not a quality I envy.
 * Tools like [Duotrope](https://duotrope.com) are kind of neat.

-There's a lot of domain knowledge to absorb which I mostly enjoy, but also some annoyances like having to create multiple versions of documents because every press wants things submitted a slightly different way.
+There's a lot of domain knowledge to absorb which I mostly enjoy.
+And I'm getting better as a writer and pushing myself along the way.

 I just started submitting things in July and haven't had any accepts yet, but have shortlisted at a couple of places, like [Orion's Belt](https://www.orions-belt.net/).
 That at least feels nice (oooh, shiny!) and is a signal I'm on the right track.
-I'm getting better as a writer and pushing myself.
-It's a new adventure.